-Clearing permit CPS 8358/1 was granted by the Department of Mines, Industry Regulation and Safety on 23 May 2019 and was valid from 15 June 2019 to 14 June 2024.
+Clearing permit CPS 8358/1 was granted by the Department of Mines, Industry Regulation and Safety (now Department of Energy, Mines, Industry Regulation and Safety) on 23 May 2019 and was valid from 15 June 2019 to 14 June 2024.
 The permit authorised the clearing of up to 1.4 hectares of native vegetation within a boundary of approximately 1.9 hectares, for the purpose of wind farm.

-On 23 March 2022, the Permit Holder applied to amend CPS 8358/1 to increase the amount of approved clearing by 3.84 hectares, increase the permit boundary by 3.856 and include additional tenure.
+Clearing permit CPS 8358/2 was granted by the Department on 11 August 2022 and was valid from 15 June 2019 to 14 June 2024.
+The permit was amended to increase the amount of approved clearing by 3.84 hectares, increase the permit boundary by 3.856 hectares and include additional tenure.